Workers’ Compensation For Hearing Loss

 While no amount of compensation can make up for the loss of one of your five senses, it can help you manage your life more effectively in a world without sound.

 Hearing Loss Can Be Gradual Or Sudden

 Work-related hearing loss is almost always caused by acoustic trauma.
 This type of inner ear damage can be caused by a one-time exposure to an extremely loud noise, such as a gunshot or explosion.
-More often, hearing is gradually diminished by repeated exposure to loud sounds over a period of time.
+However, hearing is more frequently diminished gradually over time by repeated exposure to loud sounds in the workplace.

-The period of time it takes to produce diminishment in hearing level or range, or even nerve damage, is not long.
-When work-related hearing loss occurs more gradually, after prolonged exposure to certain types of noise, a worker may not even realize that his or her ability to hear normal levels of sound is impaired until symptoms become severe.
+The time it takes to diminish one’s hearing level, hearing range, or to cause nerve damage is not long.
+When work-related hearing loss occurs gradually, after prolonged exposure to certain types of noise, a worker may not even realize that his or her ability to hear normal levels of sound is impaired until symptoms become severe.

 How Can I Tell If My Job Is Too Noisy?

 Consider your workplace.
 Do you ever have to shout above the noise to be heard?
 Is it difficult to understand what someone is saying in a normal voice when they are only two feet away?
-If so, your workplace noise levels require protective equipment or they may cause injury.
+If so, your workplace noise levels require you to wear protective equipment.
+Without it, hearing loss can occur.